Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Conclusion

 \section{Conclusion}

 This study has demonstrated that the democratization of software creation via GenAI carries the latent risk of an industry-wide collapse of competence.
 However, this breakdown is not inevitable.
-By deliberately introducing \textbf{Metacognitive Friction} into the development loop, we can leverage the immense productivity gains of LLMs while ensuring that the humans at the helm remain capable of maintaining the complex systems they build.
+By deliberately introducing metacognitive friction into the development loop, we can leverage the immense productivity gains of LLMs while ensuring that the humans at the helm remain capable of maintaining the complex systems they build.
+In our experiment, the Explanation Gate reduced epistemic debt by 41.7 points (from 69.3 to 27.6) at a velocity cost of only 14.2 minutes, a cost largely subsidized by the LLM's generation speed.
 To prevent the mass production of unmaintainable software, we must ensure that the price of velocity is not the loss of comprehension.
+The \textit{VibeCheck} plugin and the full experimental protocol are openly available as a replication artifact to support this line of inquiry.